 A group of latter-day Saints recognized this problem and felt compelled to do something about it because the Lord has explicitly stated that He does not “command in all things” and that we should be “anxiously engaged” in good causes to bring about righteousness.
 (D&C 58:26-27)

 In the Book of Mormon, a group of individuals stepped forward to defend their liberty when it was threatened.
 These brave men (and women) stood up when it would have been more convenient to lie down and “go with the flow.”
 In the Book of Mormon we read that they had “sworn or covenanted to maintain their rights and the privileges of their religion by a free government.”
 (Alma 51:6)

 To honor these individuals and carry on the work of restoring, defending, and promoting liberty, we took upon ourselves the name Latter-day Freemen.
 However, because we are not at war as the freemen were, we promote this cause through non-violence and advocacy.

 Who We Are

-We are a group of latter-day Saint men and women of the rising generations.
-Although we may differ in our political perspectives and beliefs, we are united in our commitment to restoring, defending, and promoting liberty as taught by the scriptures, the founders, inspired thinkers, and modern prophets and apostles.
+We are a group of latter-day Saint men and women of the rising generations who are united in our commitment to restoring, defending, and promoting liberty as taught by the scriptures, the founders, inspired thinkers, and modern prophets and apostles.

 While we draw upon teachings from the scriptures and modern prophets, the Latter-day Freemen site is not affiliated with nor does it represent the Church of Jesus Christ of Latter-day Saints.
 If the prophet and united voice of the Twelve say anything that contradicts anything on this site, we believe that such counsel should be heeded.